 Midwives provide antenatal and postnatal care.
 At the birth of the child, they provide for home or hospital delivery, fully considering the patient's choice in this respect.
 Parentcraft is a key aspect of the midwive's work, where patients are educated in all aspects of pregnancy, childbirth and baby care.
 The midwives work closely with the GPs in postnatal care via the baby clinics.

 George is responsible for the non medical aspects of the services provided by the practice.
 He is at your disposal if you have any problem with the services we provide.
 He is also 'Caldicott / Data Protection' lead and joint education/training lead.

 Deputy Practice Manager

-The Assistant to the Practice Manager is there to ensure that the reception service provided to you, the patient, is as good as it can be.
+The Administration Manager is there to ensure that the reception service provided to you, the patient, is as good as it can be.
 She is generally available to answer your immediate needs and problems.

 Susan Bow and Fiona Hitchen

-Kate, Wendy, Norma, Caroline, Megan, Paula, Sharon & Marilyn
+Kate, Wendy, Norma, Caroline, Megan, Paula, Nikki & Marilyn

 Our Receptionists are keen to help patients on arrival at the practice.
 They will make arrangements for you to see the doctor or any other member of the health care team.
 They also arrange transport to and from hospital for the elderly and infirm.

 Our medical Secretaries arrange hospital appointments, transport to and from hospital for the elderly and infirm, and follow up queries left with them by the clinicians.
 They also type all the letters left for them via dictation, audio tape or hand written message.
 They also perform an administration role to support the demands of a modern public health service in the management of its finances and communications.

 If you need to speak to one of our secretaries please call between 11.30am to 1pm Monday to Friday.